CLaughter/CLaughter.github.io/README.md

 refreshing where bootcamp left off.
 Currently, I have been completing several online courses including SQL, CSS, JavaScript, node.js, react, etc...
-I am looking for an opportunity with an organization that will allow me to grow in my WebDev pursuit and appreciate the chance to join your team of determined professionals.
+I am looking for an opportunity with an organization that will allow me to grow in my WebDev pursuit and appreciate the chance to join a team of determined professionals as I continue becoming an expert in a small set of core technologies before expanding to a wider net of trends.

 MERN stack, HTML/CSS, JavaScript, MySQL,Firebase, Bootstrap, Heroku, GitHub, GitBash...